cchitsiang/awesome-stars/topics.md

 - [itchyny/sjsp](https://github.com/itchyny/sjsp) - Simple JavaScript Profiler
 - [wbkd/awesome-d3](https://github.com/wbkd/awesome-d3) - A list of D3 libraries, plugins and utilities
 - [enaqx/awesome-react](https://github.com/enaqx/awesome-react) - A collection of awesome things regarding React ecosystem
-- [tutao/tutanota](https://github.com/tutao/tutanota) - Tutanota is an email service with a strong focus on security and privacy that lets you encrypt emails, contacts and calendar entries on all your devices.
+- [tutao/tutanota](https://github.com/tutao/tutanota) - Tuta is an email service with a strong focus on security and privacy that lets you encrypt emails, contacts and calendar entries on all your devices.
 - [atom/atom](https://github.com/atom/atom) - :atom: The hackable text editor
 - [freeCodeCamp/freeCodeCamp](https://github.com/freeCodeCamp/freeCodeCamp) - freeCodeCamp.org's open-source codebase and curriculum.
 Learn to code for free.
 - [nwjs/nw.js](https://github.com/nwjs/nw.js) - Call all Node.js modules directly from DOM/WebWorker and enable a new way of writing applications with all Web technologies.